University Counseling Services: Frequently Asked Questions

 3) end counseling with your counselor at any time without any consequences and, if you wish, begin counseling with another mental health professional;

-4) review your file with your counselor, the Director, or Assistant Director of UCS, and/or have records of your file released to other professionals with your written consent;
+4) review your file with your counselor, the Associate Vice President of Student Health & Wellness, or Assistant Director of UCS, and/or have records of your file released to other professionals with your written consent;

 5) request a copy of the ethical codes that govern your counselor’s practice;

-6) question your counselor’s competence, and to complain to the Director of UCS or to file formal complaints with pertinent professional and/or legal bodies.
+6) question your counselor’s competence, and to complain to the Associate Vice President of Student Health & Wellness at UCS or to file formal complaints with pertinent professional and/or legal bodies.

 Please feel free to ask any questions or discuss your concerns with your counselor at anytime.
-If you feel like you cannot discuss something with your counselor, feel free to contact the Director or Assistant Director of UCS or the Secretary of UCS by telephone, email, or written letter.
+If you feel like you cannot discuss something with your counselor, feel free to contact the Associate Vice President of Student Health & Wellness at UCS or Assistant Director of UCS or the Secretary of UCS by telephone, email, or written letter.

 - What are my responsibilities at UCS?